emma2409/emma2409/README.md

 ## 👨🏾‍💻 About Me

-🌍 Based in South Africa | 🌱 Industrial Engineering Graduate
+🌍 Based in South Africa | 🌱 Industrial Engineer
 💡 Currently enrolled in the **ALX Backend Engineering** and **Data Science** programs
 💼 Seeking opportunities in **Data Science**, **Backend Development**, **Process Optimization**, and **Consulting Projects**